-CFO's Specialty Breeds Chicken Program was developed to bring Ontario into alignment with the national Chicken Farmers of Canada specialty breeds policy.
-The new program specifies that two common breeds of specialty chicken will now be included under this program: Yellow chicken and Silkie chicken.
+CFO's Specialty Breeds Chicken Program was developed to meet the evolving ethnic markets while bringing Ontario into alignment with the national Chicken Farmers of Canada specialty breeds chicken policy.
+The program specifies that two different types of specialty breeds chicken are included under this program: Yellow chicken and Silkie chicken.

-CFO worked closely with consumer groups (holding focus groups in both Mandarin and English) to develop a better understanding of the diverse demands and requirements of the multiethnic marketplace for ‘head and feet on’ chicken.
-The consumer insights that were generated during this process were used to create a relevant and impactful value proposition that spurred increased sales of the two Specialty Breeds chickens, Silkies and Yellow chickens.
+CFO works closely with sector stakeholders to continuously gain a better understanding of the diverse demands and requirements of the multi-ethnic marketplace for ‘head and feet on’ chicken.
+The insights generated are used to create a relevant and impactful value proposition that supports increased sales of Specialty Breeds chickens.

-Prior to launching this product CFO developed a marketing campaign to promote the product in specialty food stores.
+Supporting the program is a marketing campaign that promotes the product to consumers including through POS (point of sale material) retail outlets.
 The resulting branding unifies the market and gives confidence to purchasers that the chicken is locally produced on Ontario family-farms and is consistently of high quality.
-CFO’s development team worked with retailers that market primarily to the Asian communities and distributors that work with this market to bring consistent branding and appeal to more than 60 targeted supermarkets in the Greater Toronto Area (GTA), and surrounding areas.
+CFO’s development team works with retailers that market primarily to the Asian communities and distributors that work with this market to bring consistent branding and appeal to more than 84 supermarkets in the Greater Toronto Area (GTA), and surrounding areas.

 What are eligible specialty breeds of chicken?

 - This program is aligned with the national Chicken Farmers of Canada (CFC) Specialty Production Policy that identifies which specialty breeds are deemed "designated".

 - Silkies and Yellow chickens and a number of other specialty chicken breeds grown in British Columbia (BC) are the current "designated" specialty chicken breeds that may be grown under this program.